-If you have backed up the configuration and you use the correct saved startup-config file, the stack should remain intact.
-However, if the stack breaks for any reason, such as a power failure, use the recovery procedure in the following section to re-establish the stack and stacking connections.
+If you have backed up the configuration and you use the correct saved startup-config file, the stack will remain intact.
+However, if the stack breaks for any reason, such as a power failure, use the recovery procedure (Recovering a Broken Stack After a Downgrade from FastIron 09.0.10a or Later on page 34) to re-establish the stack and stacking connections.

-If ncessary, contact the Technical Assistance Center for support.
-Refer to Contacting RUCKUS Customer Services and Support on page 5 for contact information and for details on opening a ticket.
+If necessary, contact the Support Team for support.
+Refer to Contacting RUCKUS Customer Services and Support on page 5 for contact information and details on opening a ticket.

-How to Recover a Broken Stack after a Downgrade from FastIron 09.0.10a or Later
+Recovering a Broken Stack After a Downgrade from FastIron 09.0.10a or Later

 Downgrading from FastIron 09.0.10a or a later release is complex and may produce unexpected results.
-Refer to the previous section for recommended steps before downgrading.
+Refer to Downgrading a Stack to a Release Prior to FastIron 09.0.10a on page 33 for recommended steps before downgrading.

-If a stack has broken following a downgrade from a more recent release to an 08.0.9x release, you can use the following procedure to recover the stack.
+If a stack has broken following a downgrade from a more recent release to a FastIron 08.0.9x release, you can use the following procedure to recover the stack.

-When the stack breaks on downgrade, the stack boots up without stack ports as shown in the following example.
+When the stack breaks on downgrade, the stack boots up without stack ports, as shown in the following example.

 '''

 ICX7550-48 Router# show running-config

 Current configuration:

 ver 08.0.95c

 stack unit 1

 module 1 icx7550-48-port-management-module

 module 2 icx7550-qsfp-2port-80g-module

 priority 128

 stack unit 2

 module 1 icx7550-48-port-management-module

-module 2 icx7550-qsfp-2port-80q-module
+module 2 icx7550-qsfp-2port-80g-module

 module 3 icx7600-xgf-4port-40g-module

 stack unit 3

 module 1 icx7550-48p-port-management-module

 module 2 icx7550-qsfp-2port-80g-module

 module 3 icx7600-xgf-4port-40g-module

 stack mac 4cb1.cd20.36be

 '''